boazsegev/plezi/README.md

 You already have an amazing WebApp, but now you want to add websocket broadcasting and unicasting support - Plezi makes connection your existing WebApp with your Plezi Websocket backend as easy as it gets.

-Simply include the Plezi App in your existing app and call `Plezi.placebo` - now you can access all the websocket API that you want from your existing WebApp.
+Simply include the Plezi App in your existing app and call `Plezi.start_placebo` - now you can access all the websocket API that you want from your existing WebApp.

 For instance, add the following code to your environment on a Rails or Sinatra app: